I like to call them the “bumbling pilots of the garden,” and every summer, those loud, buzzy, clumsy fig beetles are quite an amusing sight to see.

-The larvae, or “crawly backs,” look like curled up, creamy white grubs and don’t do any damage in the garden, as they solely feed on organic matter in the soil.
-They are actually excellent decomposers that help your compost break down more quickly!
+The larvae, or “crawly backs,” look like curled up, creamy white grubs and don’t do any damage to lawns or gardens, as they solely feed on organic matter in the soil.

-In spring, the second larval stage begins and after metamorphosis, the grubs emerge as winged adults in summer.
-This is when fig beetles are most active, as they fly around searching for mates and feeding on fruits.
+In spring, the second larval stage begins.
+After metamorphosis, the grubs emerge as winged adults in summer.
+This is when fig beetles are most active, as they fly in low, lazy circles around the yard, searching for mates and feeding on fruits.

 Their mouths are actually very weak, making them ineffective at chewing on most plant materials.
-They always seek out fruits that have already been damaged by other insects or birds, especially those with thin skins and extra soft flesh.
+They always seek out overripe fruits that have split, or fruits that have already been damaged by other insects, birds, or squirrels, especially those with thin skins and extra soft flesh.

-Though it’s somewhat of a shock the first time it happens, colliding with a fig beetle is no cause for alarm — they’re as gentle as can be and do not attack.
+Though it’s somewhat of a shock the first time it happens, colliding with a fig beetle is no cause for alarm — they’re as gentle as can be and do not bite or attack.

 (You also don’t want to be spraying your ripe fruits with anything right before you pick them.)